NaiboWang/CommandlineConfig/Readme.md

   python test.py --array [1,2.3,\'sdf\']
   ```

-That can correctly resolve the array parameter whose value is a list, and the content of [1,2.3,'sdf', "qwe"], that is, a list containing int, float, string type of data simultaneously.
+That can correctly resolve the array parameter whose value is a `list`, and the content of `[1,2.3,'sdf', "qwe"]`, that is, a list containing int, float, string type of data simultaneously.

 ### Parameter naming convention

-If the parameter name contains special characters such as -+ or space or other python reserved characters, you must use the middle bracket to read and write the parameter value instead of **.** E.g., if the parameter name is *multi-information*, it can only be accessed by *config["multi-information"]*, cannot do *config.multi-information*, because the minus sign - is a python language's reserved symbol.
+If the parameter name contains special characters such as `-+.` or `space` or `other python reserved characters`, you must use the `middle bracket []` to read and write the parameter value instead of **.** E.g., if the parameter name is `multi-information`, it can only be accessed by `config["multi-information"]`, cannot do `config.multi-information`, because the minus `sign -` is a python language's reserved symbol.

 ### Nested objects currently support only one layer
-Only one layer of nested objects is supported for now, other supported parameter types are: int, float, string, bool and list.
+Only one layer of nested objects is supported for now, other supported parameter types are: `int, float, string, bool and list`.

 ### Parameter integrity check, all parameters to be modified must be predefined
-The name of the parameter passed on the command line **must be defined in preset_config in advance, otherwise an error will be reported**, e.g.
+The name of the parameter passed on the command line **must be defined in `preset_config` in advance, otherwise an error will be reported**, e.g.

   ```python
     python test.py --arg1 1
   ```

-Since the parameter name *arg1* is not defined in preset_config dict, an error is reported indicating that the arg1 parameter is not defined.
+Since the parameter name `arg1` is not defined in `preset_config` dict, an error is reported indicating that the `arg1` parameter is not defined.
 This function is set to perform parameter integrity checking to avoid entering incorrect parameter names through the command line.

-### Special configurations in ZSH environment
+### Special configurations in zsh environment
-If `zsh: no matches found` occurs when passing list arguments in the ZSH Shell environment, please add a line `setopt no_nomatch` at the end of the `~/.zshrc` file, after save it then run `source ~/.zshrc` on the command line to refresh ZSH, then the problem will be solved.
+If `zsh: no matches found` occurs when passing list arguments in the zsh Shell environment, please add a line `setopt no_nomatch` at the end of the `~/.zshrc` file, after save it then run `source ~/.zshrc` on the command line to refresh zsh, then the problem will be solved.

 ## Full conversion example

-An example will be given below to demonstrate the convenience of this tool compared to the *argparse* tool:
+An example will be given below to demonstrate the convenience of this tool compared to the `argparse` tool.

-The code that needs to be written using the *argparse* tool:
+The code that needs to be written using the `argparse` tool:

 ```python
 parser = argparse.ArgumentParser(description='PyTorch local error training')